-Unfortunately, for some organizations the “two-way street” of financial data and insights can be plagued by traffic jams and institutional gridlock.
+Unfortunately, for some organisations the “two-way street” of financial data and insights can be plagued by traffic jams and institutional gridlock.
 Spreadsheets, aging systems, cumbersome apps, and manual processes are still common in many companies—and a source of true pain for businesses that want to move faster in a world of constant disruption.
 In addition to old tools and legacy information bottlenecks, things like talent deficits, M&A activities, and data growth keep making the challenge tougher.

 The reality is that many leaders must base decisions on old or incomplete information.
-Thanks to ongoing digitalization, they may have a massive amount of data and insights available to them—but it may be in the wrong form or in the wrong place.
+Thanks to ongoing digitalisation, they may have a massive amount of data and insights available to them—but it may be in the wrong form or in the wrong place.
 Or it may be simply wrong.
 Having the right financial insights at the right time has become a business imperative.

 At Deloitte, we have long advocated the concept of the built-to-evolve enterprise—the Kinetic Enterprise™.
-It’s an organization that can respond at the speed of disruption, enabled by a clean core, responsive cloud solutions, intelligent technologies, and an inclusive ecosystem of capabilities.
-In the full vision of the Kinetic Enterprise, such functionality is embedded within each business area and dimension of the organization.
+It’s an organisation that can respond at the speed of disruption, enabled by a clean core, responsive cloud solutions, intelligent technologies, and an inclusive ecosystem of capabilities.
+In the full vision of the Kinetic Enterprise, such functionality is embedded within each business area and dimension of the organisation.
 Finance analytics is no exception.

-A Kinetic Enterprise approach allows organizations to ask and answer those questions repeatedly, no matter how needs might change—through a nimble, “built to evolve” digital platform rather than rigid, monolithic “built to last” systems.
+A Kinetic Enterprise approach allows organisations to ask and answer those questions repeatedly, no matter how needs might change—through a nimble, “built to evolve” digital platform rather than rigid, monolithic “built to last” systems.
 For businesses that rely on SAP solutions, that journey often involves SAP S/4HANA as a clean core ERP, including SAP Central Finance functionality—as well as SAP analytics solutions powered by SAP HANA Enterprise Edition, SAP Analytics Cloud, and, when appropriate, additional third-party analytics platforms and solutions.

 Such an approach can allow you to pivot and innovate rapidly, adding or removing capabilities as needed.
 But it also can help you ensure that financially relevant data is accurate—that data can flow easily into and out of a central solution, powered by all parts of the C-suite and benefiting all leaders of the C-suite.